lightvector/KataGo/README.md

       * CMake with a minimum version of 3.10.2 - for example `sudo apt install cmake` on Debian, or download from https://cmake.org/download/ if that doesn't give you a recent-enough version.
       * Some version of g++ that supports at least C++14.
       * If using the OpenCL backend, a modern GPU that supports OpenCL 1.2 or greater, or else something like [this](https://software.intel.com/en-us/opencl-sdk) for CPU.
 But if using CPU, Eigen should be better.
-      * If using the CUDA backend, CUDA 10.2 and CUDNN 7.6.5 (https://developer.nvidia.com/cuda-toolkit) (https://developer.nvidia.com/cudnn) and a GPU capable of supporting them.
+      * If using the CUDA backend, CUDA 10.2 with CUDNN 7.6.5, or CUDA 11.1 with CUDNN 8.0.4 (https://developer.nvidia.com/cuda-toolkit) (https://developer.nvidia.com/cudnn) and a GPU capable of supporting them.
 I'm unsure how version compatibility works with CUDA, there's a good chance that later versions than these work just as well, but they have not been tested.
       * If using the Eigen backend, Eigen3.
 With Debian packages, (i.e. apt or apt-get), this should be `libeigen3-dev`.
       * zlib, libzip.
 With Debian packages (i.e. apt or apt-get), these should be `zlib1g-dev`, `libzip-dev`.
       * If you want to do self-play training and research, probably Google perftools `libgoogle-perftools-dev` for TCMalloc or some other better malloc implementation.
 For unknown reasons, the allocation pattern in self-play with large numbers of threads and parallel games causes a lot of memory fragmentation under glibc malloc that will eventually run your machine out of memory, but better mallocs handle it fine.